 Hospital discharge data compiled for this report was submitted to PHC4 by Pennsylvania hospitals.
 The data was subject to standard validation processes by PHC4 and verified for accuracy by the hospitals at the individual case level.
-The ultimate responsibility for data accuracy and completeness lies with each individual hospital.
+Data accuracy and completeness were ultimately the responsibility of each individual hospital.